-Soft contact lenses are the most common type and account for over 85% of contact lenses dispensed.
-Traditional soft contact lenses are made of soft plastic polymers and water.
-They allow oxygen to permeate through the lens material to the cornea and are generally very comfortable.
-The advantages of soft contacts are that they are almost instantly comfortable and come in many different prescriptions and designs.
-The potential disadvantage is that (for some prescriptions) they do not offer the same visual acuity as gas permeable lenses.
-Your eye care professional can help you determine which design will be best for your prescription.
+Soft contacts are the most common type of contact lenses and account for over 85% of contact lenses dispensed.
+Traditional soft contact lenses consist of soft plastic polymers and water.
+They allow oxygen to permeate through the lens material to the cornea.
+Most people find soft contact lenses comfortable.
+One advantage of soft contacts is that people assimilate to them almost right away.
+Soft lenses come in different prescriptions and designs depending on your budget and need.
+For some prescriptions, they do not offer the same visual acuity as gas permeable lenses or glasses.
+Our doctors will help you determine which design is best for you.

 Disposable Contact Lenses